codex-academy/codeX_Feb2015Intro/know_git.md

 You can manage your own files, share your files and changes with your colleagues, and even share them other people on the internet.

 * The Version Control Software we will be using is called git.
 This program will run on your laptop.
+  * Create a new folder called `Projects` in your home directory, using the terminal.
+Each new project you start should live in its own directory inside of your `Projects` folder.
+In git terminology, the code for each project is called a repository.
 * [GitHub](http://github.com) is the site where you will publish and share your code on the web.
+Your code will live at `http://github.com/<your-github-user-name>/<your-repository-name>`.

 You will get to know git and GitHub well in the next few months!